 8) "Policymakers and analysts almost always opt to use models that draw stark black-and-white conclusions, Manski said.
 But such certainty typically rests on flawed models and may lead to erroneous conclusions.
 Instead, he suggested reporting a range of estimates for the impact of a particular policy change, derived from a corresponding range of plausible models.
 This would generate more honesty in policy analysis, he said."

 Sharp: Honestly, these recent series of independent studies, by different Researchers, found a very wide range of deterrent effects, from 1-28 potential murderers deterred, and did so with a wide range of research which was the opposite of a stark black and white conclusions, with most researchers noting that their conclusions should not be looked at as, let's say, "stark black and white conclusions."
-While they, firmly, stand by their research, methodology and conclusions, they note the variables within their work and findings and conclude that their work is suggestive and/or supportive of deterrence, but that is about as stark a conclusion as can be made or has been made with a soft science.
+While the Researchers, firmly, stand by their research, methodology and conclusions, they note the variables within their work and findings and conclude that their work is suggestive and/or supportive of deterrence, but that is about as stark a conclusion as can be made or has been made with a soft science.

-Cloninger and Marchesini“Using differing methodologies and data sets at least five groups of scholars each working independently (and often without knowledge of the others) have arrived at the same conclusion, there is significant and robust evidence that executions deter some homicides.
+Cloninger and Marchesini “Using differing methodologies and data sets at least five groups of scholars each working independently (and often without knowledge of the others) have arrived at the same conclusion, there is significant and robust evidence that executions deter some homicides.
 While there may be merit in some of (Donahue & Wolfers’) specific criticisms, none addresses the totality of the collection of studies.
 The probability that chance alone explains the coincidence of these virtually simultaneous conclusions is negligible.”
 (8a)

 Criminals, as all of us, respond to incentives and executions are the most negative of incentives that criminals will face.